 Tomatoes.
 I know, it’s not tomato season, but when the tomatoes are pressure cooked down into a soup, you won’t notice their unremarkable taste.
 But, if you don’t want to buy winter supermarket tomatoes, feel free to use canned diced tomatoes.

 Red lentils.
 You can use red lentils or split red lentils – they are virtually the same.

 Thai red curry paste.
-My go-to brand for Thai curry paste is Thai Kitchen.
+My favorite brand is Maesri (available at Thai and Southeast Asian grocery stores, or online), but Thai Kitchen also works decently and is widely available.
 Whichever brand you use, be sure to read the ingredients to ensure it’s vegan.
 Some brands might use fish sauce.
-Other vegan red curry paste that I like is from Thai Taste.
+Another vegan red curry paste to try is from Thai Taste.